-On occasion, and when necessary, when pups are 5 weeks old, and after Puppy Play Days, each person(s) who has given a deposit, will be asked to give us their top 3 choices of the puppies, that they would most like to have.
+On occasion, and when necessary, when pups are 5 weeks old, and after Puppy Play Days, each person(s) who has given a deposit, will be asked to give us their top 2 choices of the puppies, that they would most like to have.
 Based on the pup's temperaments, activity level, etc., and after discussion with each person(s), regarding the pups they selected and their specific needs/desires, a mutual selection, for each family, will be made in the order in which deposits were received.
 We feel that doing the selection process this way, will lead to more perfect placement of pups into their perfect family.
-We will work closely with each family to assure that they get the best choice of pup for them.
+We will work closely with each family and do our best, to assure that they get the best choice of pup for them.

 Deposits can be made by VENMO, CHECK, or CASH.

 We will have a 'Puppy Play Day' for each litter, beginning at 5 weeks of age, and you will be able to see the pups 'in action'.
 Folks will be contacted to schedule their specific Puppy Play Day.